bigmanschlatt/bigmanschlatt/README.md

 @Gamblersi as the Chance enthusiast
-@lostcxuse as the Nezoshoki, Sharpness, 2swag and Ashton, ect enthusiast
+@lostcxuse as the Nezoshoki, Sharpness, 2swag and Ashton, Boomie, ect enthusiast
 @totaldramas as the Tree/Treemarker enthusiast and yume👀👀👀👀
 @unpleasant-like as the Unpleasant enthusiast
 @xathetic as the Soap enthusiast